 I personally had a small pocket in the top band of my shorts, which made it easy and comfortable to carry a few items.
 During my training runs, I could fit my keys and a couple chews, and, for my race, I included my hotel key and my chews.

 How to Recover From Your Half

 Don’t forget this last step—make sure that you get the proper nutrition to recover.
 I know the last thing that I wanted to do after my half was eat food.
-I was just so exhausted, but I took all the fuel that they provided once you crossed the finish line.
+Half-marathons are exhausting, but I took all the fuel that they provided once I crossed the finish line.

-I slowly drank two Gatorades to replace the electrolytes I had lost and ate some nuts and a banana.
+A couple cups of Gatorade replaced the electrolytes I had lost.
+A few hands-ful of nuts and a banana put back some calories as well as salt and potassium.
 I also made sure to stretch and not let my muscles get tight.
 After I showered, my family and I went out for lunch where I got a salad with some chicken tossed on top for protein.

 Again, you want to be smart about what you eat after your half so that you don’t feel too empty or too full.
-Picking healthy options with some complex carbs, protein, and electrolytes are good options.
+Picking healthy options with some complex carbs, protein, and electrolytes is the way to go.